andy-guttridge/tails-up/README.md

 - The W3C CSS Validator revealed the use of a `text-align` property with a value of `bottom` on the CSS for the `<div>` with an id of `#about-text-container`.
 As `bottom` is not an allowed value for this property, this line of CSS was having no effect and was removed.
 The CSS validation passed with no errors once this had been addressed.

 ### Accessibility testing
-- The site received a 100% accessibility score in the Google Chrome development tools lighthouse report:
+- The deployed site received a 100% accessibility score in the Google Chrome development tools lighthouse report:

 <p align="center">
   <img src="read-me_media/lighthouse_scores.png" alt="Lighthouse Scores of 95 for performance, 100 for accessability and 92 for best practices">